 In addition to patent protection, we also rely on other proprietary rights, including protection of trade secrets and other proprietary information.
+Trade secrets and know-how can be difficult to protect.
 Trade secrets and know-how can also in some instances be independently derived or reverse-engineered by a third party.
 We maintain the confidentiality of trade secrets and proprietary information in part by entering into confidentiality agreements with our employees, consultants, other service providers, including Tallac Therapeutics, strategic partners and others upon the commencement of their relationships with us.
 These agreements require that all confidential information developed by the individual or made known to the individual by us during the course of the individual's relationship with us be kept confidential and not disclosed to third parties.
 Our agreements with employees and our personnel policies in addition to our service provider agreements, such as the Tallac Services Agreement, also provide that any inventions conceived by the individual in the course of rendering services to us shall be our exclusive property.
 However, we may not obtain these agreements in all circumstances, and even when we obtain these agreements, individuals with whom we have these agreements may not comply with their terms.
 Any of the parties to these agreements may breach such agreements and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
 In the event of unauthorized use or disclosure of our trade secrets or proprietary information, these agreements, even if obtained, may not provide meaningful protection, particularly for our trade secrets or other confidential information.
-We may also become involved in inventorship disputes relating to inventions and patents developed by our employees, consultants, contractors or other service providers, such as Tallac Therapeutics, under such agreements.
-To the extent that our employees, consultants, contractors or other service providers use technolo for us, disputes may arise between us and those third parties as to the rights in related inventions.
+We may also become involved in inventorship disputes relating to inventions and patents developed by our employees, consultants, contractors and other service providers, such as Tallac Therapeutics, under such agreements.
+To the extent that our employees, consultants, contractors or other service providers use technology or know-how owned by third parties in their work for us, disputes may arise between us and those third parties as to the rights in related inventions.
 To the extent that an individual who is not obligated to assign rights in intellectual property to us is rightfully an inventor of intellectual property, we may need to obtain an assignment or a license to that intellectual property from that individual, or a third party or from that individual's assignee.
 Such assignment or license may not be available on commercially reasonable terms or at all.